-You shall know the truth and the truth shall set you free
+You will know the truth and the truth will set you free

 “For such are false apostles, deceitful workers, transforming themselves into workers of Christ.
 And no wonder!
 For Satan himself transforms himself into an angel light.
-Therefore it is no great thing if his ministers also transform themselves into ministers of righteousness, whose end will be according to their works.” - 2 Cor.
+Therefore, it is no great thing if his ministers also transform themselves into ministers of righteousness, whose end will be according to their works,” - 2 Cor.
 11:4, 13-15.

 · THE SEVEN ANGELS OF THE SEVEN CHURCHES

 · ANGELS ARE REAL, BUT SO ARE DEMONS

 · TEST THE SPIRITS TO SEE WHETHER THEY ARE OF GOD

 · TESTING THE AUTHENTICITY AND SINCERITY OF PEOPLE